 CDA Group focuses on long-term purchases for its clients.
 This means investors tend to hold on to securities for a year or longer.

 Modern Portfolio Theory is also a key part of the strategy for investors at CDA Group.
 This is a theory of investing that looks to maximize portfolio growth given the level of risk in the portfolio.

 Wealth Management Advisors, LLC

-Wagner Wealth Management -- also known as Wealth Management Advisors -- has more than $320 million in assets under management.
-There are seven advisors on staff at the firm, including one certified financial planner (CFP).
+Wagner Wealth Management -- also known as Wealth Management Advisors -- has a significant amount in assets under management (AUM).
+The firm's staff includes one certified financial planner (CFP).

 The minimum account size at Wagner is $250,000.
 Most of the clients at the firm are not high-net-worth individuals, but there is also a good number of high-net-worth clients.
 Institutional clients at the firm are pension and profit-sharing plans, insurance companies, charitable organizations, state or municipal government entities and other corporations.

 Fees for financial planning are generally based on the time needed for the service.
 Investment management fees are negotiated with each client.
 Some of the advisors at the firm are also registered broker-dealers and can earn commissions on the sale of insurance and other products.
 This is a conflict of interest, but clients will not pay an advisory fee on investments for which they have also paid a commission.